 At about the same time as the Lakota migration to the region, French Canadian explorers began mapping the Missouri River and trading with the Indians for pelts and hides to be shipped back East.
 Adventurers Francois and Joseph La Verendrye claimed the region for King Louis XV in 1743 by placing an engraved lead plate on the bank of the Missouri River near present-day Pierre.

 When President Thomas Jefferson made the Louisiana Purchase with Napoleon of France, the 828,000 square-mile purchase included all of what would later become South Dakota.
 In 1803, Jefferson sent his personal secretary Meriwether Lewis and his friend William Clark to explore the new territory.
 The 31-member party met little resistance from the Indians as they passed through South Dakota.
 Along the Missouri River, the expedition was joined by French trader Toussaint Charbonneau and his 15-year-old wife Sacagawea, whom the Frenchman had won in a gambling match.
-The young Shoshone woman helped to guide Lewis and Clark all the way to the Pacific Ocean.
+The young Shoshone woman helped to guide Lewis and Clark to the Pacific Ocean.

-In the fall of 1876, the U.S. Army defeated the Lakota, forced them onto reservations and formed yet another treaty in 1877, which gave the U.S. title to the Black Hills and legalized gold mining in the territory.
-Over a century later this Act would be determined illegal by the Supreme Court.
+In the fall of 1876, the U.S. Army defeated the Lakota, forced them onto reservations, and formed yet another treaty in 1877, which gave the U.S. title to the Black Hills and legalized gold mining in the territory.
+Over a century later, this Act would be determined illegal by the Supreme Court.

-Before long, several boomtowns were established including Custer City, Deadwood, and Lead.
+Before long, several boomtowns were established, including Custer City, Deadwood, and Lead.

-Numerous trails abound throughout the parks for hiking, biking, and cross-country skiing, through forests and grasslands where the nature lover will find an abundance of wildlife including buffalo, deer, antelope, big-horn sheep, prairie dogs, and more.
+Numerous trails abound throughout the parks for hiking, biking, and cross-country skiing, through forests and grasslands where the nature lover will find an abundance of wildlife, including buffalo, deer, antelope, big-horn sheep, prairie dogs, and more.

-All in all, the Black Hills offers something for everyone, from the historian to the naturalist, as it combines a flavor of the Old West with quaint attractions, rodeos, and outdoor recreation.
+The Black Hills offers something for everyone, from the historian to the naturalist, as it combines a flavor of the Old West with quaint attractions, rodeos, and outdoor recreation.

 Black Hills Badlands Information Center